 - The software is entirely open source and comes under the permissive GNU GPL license.

 QEMU is one of the most popular virtual machine emulators due to its support for an extensive range of hardware.
-It can emulate any architecture and helps you get up and running with a Linux system inside your Windows machine very fast.
-It can also be used as Windows emulator inside the Linux System.
+It can emulate any architecture and helps you get up and running with a Linux system inside your Windows machine quickly.
+It can also be used as a Windows emulator inside the Linux System.

 It is known for its substantial virtualization support that allows users to create virtual machines with almost native-level performance.
-The software is maintained regularly, and newer features alongside bug fixes are being added every month.
+The software is maintained regularly, and newer features and bug fixes are added monthly.

 Features of QEMU

 - It can save the current state of the Linux system as snapshots and can restore them for later usage.